“A blessing from the Lord”

 My Tuberose Journey

 I moved to Gallatin Tn. in 1992.
 This is where my mom lived growing up as a child with her parents (The Marlers-papa and the Carters- mama).
 We as children visited our grandparents during the holidays and spent many days with them in the summers while school was out.
+I remember mama putting the cut stems in the large metal milk canisters back then.
+I also remember down in the root cellar papa had dug out under their house is where he stored the bulbs for the winter.

 My mom’s parents the Marlers grew the tuberoses during the summer.
 This is where I came to know about the tuberoses as a child.
 During our summer visits it was our job to weed between the flowers during the day.
 When the tuberoses were in bloom we helped mama cut the tuberoses that she would sell the next morning in Gallatin and Nashville.

-Little did I know about 30 years later I would begin my work with this flower and carry on what my grandparents and great grandparents had started here in Sumner county Tn. in the lil ole town of Gallatin.
+little did I know about 30 years later I would begin my work with this flower and carry on what my grandparents and great grandparents had started here in Sumner county Tn. in the lil ole town of Gallatin.
 My mother Ruth Marie Marler Dyer and my brother Dan had grown these together during the years after our grandparents had passed on.
 So here comes Derek.
 And I took the 2-3 bushel baskets of bulbs they had been growing and never looked back.
 Praise God!

 The tuberosa/tuberose flowers are one of the most fragrant flowers grown/cultivated in the world!
 This wonderful cut flower bears clusters of waxy, pure white florets (blooms) and is grown commercially in Europe as a source of perfume.
 Anyone growing tuberoses will be pleased with its beauty.
 For further information and a planting guide, please see our tuberose growing tips page.